Justice For Peruvian Women Forced Into Sterilization

 More than 270,000 Indigenous Peruvian women and 22,000 men women say they were forcibly sterilized under a family planning program launched to promote, prevent, cure, and rehabilitate reproductive health to the highest quality1.

 These were euphemisms for what Fujimori, and past leaders of Peru saw as a problem — higher birth rates among Indigenous people than Peruvians of European descent.
 And since Indigenous women of Quechua descent had the highest poverty rates in Peru, they were the government's main target for "family planning2."

 Most of the women targeted were poor and from impoverished areas, and therefore had little access to family planning resources or help that could otherwise protect them from the forced sterilization.
 It's clear that President Fujimori preyed on these women.
 Many times, the women couldn't even choose whether they wanted the procedure done or not.

-The UN needs to step up and redress this terrible assault on human rights — Fujimori hasn't been punished for these crimes nor have the women been given assistance.
+This terrible assault on human rights must be addressed.
+Even after fleeing the country over corruption charges and being imprisoned in Chile for human rights violations, the aging Fujimori hasn't been punished for these crimes nor have the women been given assistance5.

 Dear UN representatives:

 From 1990 to 2000, hundreds of thousands of women in Peru experienced forced sterilizations on behalf of Peru's president at the time Alberto Fujimori.